 If you are looking for more delicious vegan brownie recipes, then check out the following ones:

 - Caramel Chocolate Brownies

 - Best Vegan Brownies

 - sweet potato frosting (optional)

-- Blend the chickpeas with all wet ingredients in a food processor until smooth.
+- Blend the chickpeas with all wet ingredients in a food processor until smooth (check the video).

 - Add all dry ingredients (except the chocolate chips) to the food processor and blend again until the mixture is combined.

 - Line a pan with parchment paper or grease it with vegan butter or coconut oil and spoon the batter into it.
 My baking dish measures 9"x6" (23 x 15 cm).

 - Bake in the oven at 355 degrees F (180 degrees C) for about 40 minutes (it can take longer or shorter, depending on your oven and the size of your baking dish) or until a toothpick comes out almost clean (can still be sticky but not wet).
 Test after 35 minutes with a toothpick.
 Don't overcook the brownies!
 Let them cool completely.
 They'll still be soft at first but firm up once cooled down.
 They taste best on the 2nd or 3rd day!